-- i) Descriptions of all work performed - ii) Descriptions of deviations from the Work Plan with explanations of why the deviations were required - iii) Presentation of the field and analytical data (including a delineation of the extent of properties impacted by the contaminants of concern above applicable SCGs) - iv) An evaluation of the satisfaction of the remedial action objectives - v) Records of disposal
+- i) Descriptions of all work performed. - ii) Descriptions of deviations from the Work Plan with explanations of why the deviations were required. - iii) Presentation of the field and analytical data (including a delineation of the extent of properties impacted by the contaminants of concern above applicable SCGs).
+In addition to a hard copy report, all analytical results and supporting information will be submitted in the NYSDEC electronic data deliverable (EDD) format. - iv) An evaluation of the satisfaction of the remedial action objectives. - v) Records of disposal.